writing about my time at Haihatus artist residency in Joutsa, Finland

 —

-I once asked what the forest was called — the one surrounding the residency, the one you could walk into and feel gently consumed by.
-The person I asked laughed, gave me a warm pat on the shoulder.
-It's just the forest.
+I once asked Merja what the forest was called; the one surrounding the residency, the one you could walk into and feel gently consumed by.
+Coming from California, I was used to demarcations: Redwood National Forest, Angeles National Park, names that let you know you'd entered somewhere protected and designated.
+She looked at me, at first a little confused.
+Then she laughed and gave me a warm response, “It's just the forest.
 It's all just the forest.
-Finland is seventy-three percent trees.
-Naming them would be like naming the air.
+It doesn't have a name.”

 This website uses cookies to improve your experience.